 How is this measured?

-- The Region of Peel has set a target of reducing indoor water usage by Peel residents to 150 litres per capita per day (LCD) by 2025 in our Water Efficiency Strategy.
+- The Region of Peel has set a target of reducing indoor water usage by Peel residents to 150 litres per person per day by 2025 in our Water Efficiency Strategy.

 - We use population estimates and residential billing data collected by Peel Public Works to calculate how much water we use indoors per person per day.